How to Know When to Break Up

 11. Your needs are neglected

-This could simply mean that they are not interested in you, or the relationship.
-When we love someone, fulfilling their needs becomes one of the most important things to us.
-If your partner constantly ignores your needs, it is time to show them the door.
+This could mean that they are not interested in you or the relationship.
+When we love someone, fulfilling their needs becomes one of our most important things.

 12. Your general state of mind is “unhappy”